tdwg/bdq/tg2/_review/docs/supplement/index.md

 ### 3.13 Parts of Test Labels (non-normative)

 We have followed a convention for forming the human readable Test labels.
-This convention reflects the Test type (i.e. subclass of `Data Quality Need`), the `bdqffdq:InformationElements` that the Test acts upon and the nature of the Evaluation that is being carried out.
-By covention, these elements are placed in upper case and separated by underscores in the Test label.
+This convention reflects the Test type (i.e. subclass of `Data Quality Need`), the Information Elements (`bdqffdq:InformationElements`) that the Test acts upon and the nature of the Evaluation that is being carried out.
+By convention, these elements are placed in upper case and separated by underscores in the Test label.

-For example the Test with the label "VALIDATION_COUNTRYCODE_STANDARD" checks that the value of the country code is a valid ISO country code has a Test label composed from:
+For example the Test with the label "VALIDATION_COUNTRYCODE_STANDARD" validates the `dwc:countryCode` against ISO country codes with a Test label composed from:

 * Test Type: `Validation` -> VALIDATION
 * The `Information Element`: `dwc:countryCode` -> COUNTRYCODE
 * The Evaluation: "STANDARD".

-For `Single Record` Tests, the `Single Record` is implied and type is one of `Validation`, `Issue`, `Measure` or `Amendment` (the Test types in bdqffdq:),  For `MultiRecord` Tests, MULTIRECORD is stated in the label, along with a marker for whether a `MultiRecord` `Measure` returns a numerical count (COUNT) or a COMPLETE/NOT_COMPLETE `Response.result` for `Quality Assurance` use (QA).
+For `Single Record` Tests, the `Single Record` is implied and type is one of `Validation`, `Issue`, `Measure` or `Amendment` (the Test types in `bdqffdq:`),  for `MultiRecord` Tests, MULTIRECORD is stated in the label, along with a marker for whether a `MultiRecord` `Measure` returns a numerical count (COUNT) or a COMPLETE/NOT_COMPLETE `Response.result` for `Quality Assurance` use (QA).

 The combination of `Information Element` and Evaluation was called the Term-Action in the GitHub issues used to develop the tests.
+This combo was found useful for sorting Tests by Information Elements.

-If the `Information Element` is a single term (e.g. dwc:countryCode), the information element is just the term local name placed in all upper case (e.g. COUNTRYCODE).
-If the `bdqffdq:InformationElement` is composed of several terms, these are labeled with a word that describes this combination of `Information Elements`, an Abstract Information Element Label, e.g. "YEARMONTHDAY"
+If the `Information Element` is a single term (e.g. `dwc:countryCode`), the `Information Element` is the term local name placed in all upper case (e.g. COUNTRYCODE).
+If the `InformationElement` is composed of several terms, these are rendered as a description of the combined  `Information Elements`, for example "YEARMONTHDAY"

-In some cases we have departed from this simple convention in labels for more complex Tests:
+Where Test labels were not easily rendered to this template, we aligned these labels as closely as we can to permit easy identification of the nature of the Test:
-* The evaluation LESSTHAN is framed in a different order as {informationelement}_LESSTHAN_{informationelement}. e.g. [VALIDATION_MINDEPTH_LESSTHAN_MAXDEPTH](../terms/bdqtest/index.md#VALIDATION_MINDEPTH_LESSTHAN_MAXDEPTH)
+* The evaluation LESSTHAN is framed in a different order as {`Information Element`}_LESSTHAN_{`Information Element`}. e.g. [VALIDATION_MINDEPTH_LESSTHAN_MAXDEPTH](../terms/bdqtest/index.md#VALIDATION_MINDEPTH_LESSTHAN_MAXDEPTH)
 * Amendments that fill in a value may be framed as e.g. AMENDMENT_{inputinformationelement}_{evaluation}_{outputinformationelement} e.g. [AMENDMENT_SCIENTIFICNAME_FROM_SCIENTIFICNAMEID](../terms/bdqtest/index.md#AMENDMENT_SCIENTIFICNAME_FROM_SCIENTIFICNAMEID)

-These conventions for forming Test labels are simply a convention, and neither the Evaluations nor the Abstract Information Element Labels are a formal controlled vocabulary with a namespace (unlike the terms in bdqval: and the other supporting vocablularies in BDQ).
+These are simple conventions, and neither the Evaluations nor the Abstract Information Element Labels are a formal controlled vocabulary with a namespace (unlike the terms in `bdqval:` and the other supporting vocablularies in BDQ).

 The tables below list the terms used for the Test `Types` and the Evaluation terms, with an example for each, along with the few `Abstract
 Information Element Labels`.